 For others, that resilience is gone.
 And that’s when there is the danger of depression.
 They’ve been exhausted and walked on the tips of their toes for years.
 If something happens to them such as I mentioned above, it’s one thing too much.
 Enough is enough!
 I’ve had enough.
 I can’t take it anymore.
 I give up.
 And you drop everything and stiffen, shut away in your cocoon of desperation.

-Admit to it as soon as possible
+Admit that you are depressed as soon as possible

 The sooner you see that you depressed, the better.
 In regular treatment methods, psychiatrists and psychologists see that the more quickly you get help, the quicker you can climb out of it.
 If you remain locked in the depression for a long time, it becomes more difficult.
 One of the most difficult steps, however, is asking for help.
 The pain, the loss, the humiliation, are sometimes so intense that you don’t see any possibility of asking for help.
 You turn in circles and your thoughts are your worst enemy.
 They just keep going on.
 Keep serving you with the same dark thoughts.
 Continue slapping you in the face.